datastax/dsbulk/manual/settings.md

 You can also specify a custom class that implements `AuthProvider` and has a public constructor with a `DriverContext` argument (to simplify this, the driver provides two abstract classes that can be extended: `DsePlainTextAuthProviderBase` and `DseGssApiAuthProviderBase`).

-You can also specify a custom class that implements AuthProvider and has a public constructor with a DriverContext argument.

 Default: **null**.

 #### -u,<br />--driver.advanced.auth-provider.username<br />--datastax-java-driver.advanced.auth-provider.username _&lt;string&gt;_